shannonbaylor/shannonbaylor/README.md

 Full write-ups of real builds: the problem, the architecture, and the decisions, reversals included.

-🟠 **[From Cold Start to Checkout](../klubbi-cs)** · Klubbi, a two-sided youth sports marketplace I'm opening solo in Houston, native registration and Stripe Connect payments live at launch.
+🟠 **[From Cold Start to Checkout](https://github.com/shannonbaylor/klubbi-cs)** · Klubbi, a two-sided youth sports marketplace I'm opening solo in Houston, native registration and Stripe Connect payments live at launch.
 Supply bought before demand asked: ~4,300 org records sourced, cleaned, and entity-resolved before a single parent shows up.
 Public launch July 2026 → [joinklubbi.com](https://joinklubbi.com)

-📅 **[From Tracker to Forecaster](../sideline-assist-cs)** · Sideline Assist started as a budget tracker that worked and looked like every other budget app.
+📅 **[From Tracker to Forecaster](https://github.com/shannonbaylor/sideline-assist-cs)** · Sideline Assist started as a budget tracker that worked and looked like every other budget app.
 I rebuilt it once I saw parents weren't asking what they'd spent, they were asking whether they could afford the season.
-Public waitlist → [sidelineassist.com](https://sidelineassist.com)

-🔧 **[From Mid-Build to Launch-Ready](../sip-dev-cs)** · Client engagement, joined mid-stream: a partly built injury-reporting app, an existing technical lead, a deadline that couldn't move.
+🔧 **[From Mid-Build to Launch-Ready](https://github.com/shannonbaylor/sip-dev-cs)** · Client engagement, joined mid-stream: a partly built injury-reporting app, an existing technical lead, a deadline that couldn't move.
 I audited the inherited state (finding a "done" notification system that had never delivered an email), rebuilt the backlog as twenty launch gates, and managed the build to QA-passed through someone else's hands.

-🩺 **[From Prototype to Pilot](../sip-cs)** · The same engagement's second act: turning the finished build into a running business.
+🩺 **[From Prototype to Pilot](https://github.com/shannonbaylor/sip-cs)** · The same engagement's second act: turning the finished build into a running business.
 Pilot strategy across three tracks, a measurement layer fixed before the pilot ran, and the whole thing templated so the next club is a fill-in deployment.

 ## 🧰 Stack I work in